Write a little about yourself. Just a paragraph will do.

 Go on, brag a little (or a lot).
 We won’t judge.

-at interpreting whatever message a person is trying to get across
+knack for interpreting whatever message a person is trying to get

-and kind of translating that over into terms the person they are
+across and kind of translating that over into terms the person they

 patience are probably the only things that make me good at my

-to make up for my impossibly bad memory.
+probably became such an easy learner to make up for my impossibly

 The first things people usually notice about me